rengifosec/ExpediteSERF/README.md

 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or issues, please contact Alejandro Rengifo at [your-email@example.com].

 ## Acknowledgements

 - Jason Wheeler for the initial version of the SERF Capture script.
-- The open-source community for their invaluable contributions.